 Bill Brooks and Sarah Slocum Paintings December 2015

-Pieces Brooks chose for his Arboretum exhibit range from 8-by-10 paintings to larger ones measuring 24-by-24; all originals -- and priced from $150-$400.
+Brooks chose Arboretum exhibit paintings from 8-by-10 to larger ones measuring 24-by-24; all originals -- and priced from $150-$400.
 Inquiries about commissioned work can be emailed to email@example.com

 Born and raised in the high country of Northern New Mexico, Brooks' work with the US Forest Service took him to Utah,Wyoming, Idaho, and Nevada.
 He also served in the US Navy from 1954-1958; and earned a bachelors degree in Forest Management from Utah State in 1962 - followed by a Master's degree in Personnel Management in 1977.
 Together with wife Sandra they raised nine children in a household that included hunting and fishing.